Study in the USA

 What's it like to study in the USA

-Studied Business & Management Studies at Broward College
+Studied Business Management at University of North Georgia

 Overall Experience